laubsterboy/infinitum/readme.txt

 == Changelog ==

+= 1.2.0 - 2025-03-06 =
+* Updated: infinitum/drawer block to add a toggle to be able to place the close button in the modal or have it be a sibling of the open button, and cleaned up the interactivity API

 = 1.1.3 - 2024-11-12 =
 * Updated: The color palette to increase the contrast of the accent color against white so it can be used as a link/target